jneurock/rocky-codes/src/content/posts/the-tech-behind-this-site.md

 [Jamstack](https://jamstack.org) frameworks.

-When I started to dig deeper I found Jekyll a bit unintuitive to theme and discovered that "Pagination does not support tags or categories".
+When I started to dig deeper I found Jekyll a bit unintuitive to theme and discovered that “Pagination does not support tags or categories”.
 I definitely want the ability to do this so that limitation and the limitations of GitHub Pages left me wanting to explore the Jamstack options.